hysamah/ES_project2/README.md

 Using another gesture in order to record (sample) a sequence of movements of the kit and then replay these movements automatically on gesturing.

 ### Prototyping
+designing a glove equipped with the specified components to ease the control of the dagu

 ## Potential enhancements
  ### Implementing a PID control loop